-For the second protein, U2AF2, we chose the published double-cysteine variant L187C-G326C of the minimal RRM1,2 construct, where we previously verified that protein function is not affected by labeling (Fig. 2a)^{36,37}.
+For the second protein, U2AF2, we chose the published double-cysteine variant L187C-G326C of the minimal RRM1,2 construct, where we previously verified that protein function is not affected by labeling (Fig. 2a) 36,37 .
 The construct was labeled stochastically on the two RRM domains with the dye pair Atto532-Atto643.
 A subset of seven groups measured the sample.
 To investigate the consistency of the obtained FRET efficiency histograms, we plotted the smFRET histograms from individual laboratories (Fig. 2b,c, row 1) as well as the average distribution illustrated by the mean and standard deviation (row 2).
-All groups found a single broad distribution (Fig. 2b, row 1, apo) with an average $E = 0.74 \pm 0.03$ (row 2).
-In the presence of 5 μM ligand (U9 RNA, K_d of roughly 1.3 μM), a second narrower peak at lower E appears
+All groups found a single broad distribution (Fig. 2b, row 1, apo) with an average $\emph{E}=0.74\pm0.03$ (row 2).
+In the presence of 5 μ M ligand (U9 RNA, \emph{K}d of roughly 1.3 μ M), a second narrower peak at lower \emph{E} appears

 Fig. 1 | Experimental design of MalE as a protein model system for smFRET studies. a, Crystal structure of MalE in its ligand-free apo state (PDB ID 10MP) with domains D1 and D2 linked by flexible beta sheets (highlighted in blue). b, The crystal structure of MalE (rotated by 90° as compared to a in the apo (gray, PDB ID 10MP) and holo (green, PDB ID 1ANF) states with mutations at K29C-S352C (MalE-1), D87C-A186C (MalE-2) and A134C-A186C (MalE-3) indicated in black.
 Note, each mutant only contains one cysteine pair and was measured using the Alexa546-Alexa647 FRET pair.
-The estimated mean position of the fluorophores from AV calculations are shown as red spheres. c, FRET efficiency E histograms for three MalE mutants, MalE-1 (left), MalE-2 (middle) and MalE-3 (right), in the dataset measured in laboratory 1.
+The estimated mean position of the fluorophores from AV calculations are shown as red spheres. c, FRET efficiency £ histograms for three MalE mutants, MalE-1 (left), MalE-2 (middle) and MalE-3 (right), in the absence and presence of 1 mM maltose (bottom, green) for one exemplary dataset measured in laboratory 1.
 The distribution is fitted to a Gaussian distribution.
 The reported mean FRET efficiencies for 16 laboratories are shown below (due to experimental difficulties, the results of three laboratories were excluded; Supplementary Table 1).
-The mean FRET efficiency and the standard deviation of all 16 laboratories are given by the black line and gray area. d, Individual FRET efficiency differences for each laboratory, between the apo and holo states, $\langle E{\rm holo} \rangle - \langle E{\rm apo} \rangle$, for MalE-1 (left), MalE-2 (middle) and MalE-3 (right).
-The mean FRET efficiency difference and the standard deviation of all 16 laboratories are given by the black line and gray area.
+The mean FRET efficiency and the standard deviation of all 16 laboratories are given by the black line and gray area. $\mathbf{d}, \text{Individual FRET efficiency differences for each laboratory, between the apo and holo states, $\langle E{\text{holo}} \rangle - \langle E{\text{apo}} \rangle, \text{ for MalE-1 (left), MalE-2 (middle) and MalE-3 (right).
+The mean FRET efficiency difference and the standard deviation of all 16 laboratories are given by the black line and gray area.$ agreement to a standard deviation of ± 0.008 with no change in mean E (Fig. 2d,e and Supplementary Table 4).
+The reanalysis revealed the detection correction factor γ to be the main cause of the deviations between the measurements.
+As a single population of the apo state did not allow for a robust determination of the γ factor $\gamma^{34,35}$, it was best to estimate the γ factor from a global analysis of the apo and holo measurements.
+This was possible since the quantum yield of the fluorophores remained unchanged upon RNA binding (Supplementary Table 5).
+We also reanalyzed data from the same seven laboratories for MalE-1 apo and obtained nearly identical mean FRET efficiencies